Mobile Website Optimisation: What It Is and How to Achieve It

 • Interaction to Next Paint (INP): Measures how quickly a page responds to user interactions.

-Improving these metrics helps ensure that a mobile website performs well in both user experience and SEO.
-To improve these factors, focus on optimising your website’s load time, reducing layout shifts, and improving responsiveness.
+Improving these metrics helps a mobile website perform well in both user experience and SEO.
+To do this, focus on faster load times, fewer layout shifts, and better responsiveness.

 5. Consider Accelerated Mobile Pages (AMP)

-Accelerated Mobile Pages (AMP) are lightweight versions of webpages designed specifically to load quickly, supporting mobile website optimisation.
-AMP pages are stripped-down versions of regular webpages, prioritising fast load times over complex design or features.
+Accelerated Mobile Pages (AMP) are lightweight webpages built to load quickly, which supports mobile optimisation.
+They are stripped-down versions of regular pages.
+They put fast load times ahead of complex design or features.

-Implementing AMP can significantly enhance the mobile experience for users, especially those on slower internet connections.
-However, AMP often requires technical expertise to set up and maintain, so businesses should weigh the benefits against the effort required to implement it.
+AMP can greatly improve the mobile experience, especially on slower connections.
+But it often needs technical skill to set up and maintain.
+So weigh the benefits against the effort involved.

 6. Ensure Content Is Mobile-Friendly

-When it comes to mobile optimisation, content is just as important as design and performance.
-Mobile users typically access websites while on the move, so content must be concise, easy to read, and well-structured.
-Here are some tips to make your content more digestible for mobile users:
+In mobile optimisation, content matters as much as design and performance.
+Mobile users often browse on the move.
+So content must be concise, easy to read, and well-structured.
+Here are some tips to make your content easier to digest on mobile:

 • Use short paragraphs and clear headings to make the text easier to scan.